dear Advisor: should i PIVOT?

 Example: Beginning to charge users for (an aspect of) your product

-Define what success metric will look like for Step 2 (see Phase 2 for more details)
+Define what success metric will look like for the prioritized idea and in what time frame

 Example (cont'd): % unique users that would buy product at $10/month

-Calculate what the answer to Step 3 looks like now (0 is OK here) and specify what target we’d like to hit in what time frame, to see if the experiment succeeded [Lean Analytics book]
+Calculate, in the same time frame, what the metric looks like now (0 is OK here), and specify what we need to see if experiment succeeds [Lean Analytics book]

 Example (cont'd): We’re currently at 0% because we haven’t charged anyone yet.
 We want to get to 10 users by the end of the week.